StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/cases-description/case-timelines/about-case-timeline.md

 In this section you can find information about timelines.

-A time line is a where a user can view the case details at a glance.
+A timeline is a where a user can view the case details at a glance.
 The timeline has details about custom events, TTPs, logs, tasks, alerts, case events shown on a timeline.

 <img src="/thehive/images/user-guides/analyst-corner/cases-description/cases-description-timelines.png" alt="cases list timeline" width="500" height="500"/>